 Burst package requires an Editor restart.
 So restart your Unity after the installation.
-Unity will ask you to enter Fail Safe mode at the next boot, which is normal behaviour since all your network code is not compiling anymore.
+Unity will ask you to enter Fail Safe mode at the next boot, which is normal behaviour since all your network code isn't compiling anymore.

 Open the Netcode patcher window by selecting Window > Netcode Patcher in the menu bar.
 The patcher will ask you whether you are using the Installer version of MLAPI or the Source version.

 Previously there were two major ways to use MLAPI in projects.
-You could either download a release version of MLAPI using the MLAPI installer or manually copy the source files into your project.
+You can either download a release version of MLAPI using the MLAPI installer or manually copy the source files into your project.

-If you are not sure which way of MLAPI you are using check whether you have the
+If you aren't sure which way of MLAPI you are using check whether you have the

 Assets/MLAPI/Lib/MLAPI.dll file in your project.
 If that's the case you are using the